mkoromina/SAFFARI/scripts/README.md

-## This folder includes all essential scripts that are needed to invoke the rules of the different snakemake modules.
+## This folder includes all an essential script that's called within Snakefiles

 - Credits got to Brian Schilder and Brian Fulton-Howard for making the necessary edits to UKBiobank_LD.R.
-- Need to run beta testing for credible_sets, binned_loci, merge_loci scripts for the credible_sets Snakemake rule.
-## Careful: these three scripts work independently for now.